What is the PIP assessment?

 PIP assessment activities

-For the daily living assessment, you’ll be asked to carry out tasks based on the following activities.
+At the assessment you’ll be asked to carry out tasks based on some of the following activities.

 - Preparing and cooking food: you’ll be asked to make a simple meal, such as pasta and sauce or an omelette.